sjoerdvankreel/firefly-synth-2/static/Manual.md

 There is just one caveat:
 * All coarse pitch targets are bipolar, ranging from [-127..127] normalized
-* NOT all pitch sources are bipolar.
-Most of them are, but if a source includes the MIDI key, then it becomes unipolar.
+* NOT all pitch sources are bipolar.<br/>
+Most of them are, but if a source includes the MIDI key, then it becomes unipolar.<br/>
-Net effect is that you need to choose between Bipolar-Add-To-Bipolar or Unipolar-Add-To-Bipolar, dependening on the source, to build up pitch by hand from the matrix.
+Net effect is that you need to choose between Bipolar-Add-To-Bipolar or Unipolar-Add-To-Bipolar,<br/>
+dependening on the source, to build up pitch by hand from the matrix.

 # GUI Top section
 Contains everything that is not directly related to generating audio.